-Nova Southeastern University is a proud champion of veterans, offering dedicated support and recognized as a Military-Friendly institution.
+Nova Southeastern University is a proud champion of veterans, offering dedicated support, and is recognized as a Military-Friendly institution.
 We empower service members, veterans, and their families to achieve their academic goals through undergraduate and graduate programs.

 Understanding Admissions Criteria